HeinHtutZaw19/First-Global-Challenge-2019/README.md

 ## REPRESENTING MYANMAR <img src="./Photos/MM.svg">
 ![](./Photos/Team.jpg)

-​        We won Championship in Myanmar Roboleague 2019, and managed to get into First Global Challenge 2019.
+​        We won the Championship in Myanmar Roboleague 2019 and managed to get into the First Global Challenge 2019.
-​        188 countries participated in the match and we won Judges First Award.
+​        188 countries participated in the match and we won the Judges First Award.
 ​        Representative Team of Myanmar in First Global Challenge 2019 DUBAI.
 ​        (Left to Right) Hein Htut Zaw, Win Naing Kyaw, Thaw Dar San, Thiha Zaw, Khant Kyaw Khaung, Htet Myet Aung